rbunge-nsc/websitedemo/CONTRIBUTING.md

 - [Resources and Materials](#resources-and-materials)
 - [Credits and Attribution](#credits-and-attribution)
 <br><br>
 If your CONTRIBUTING.md file is long, you might consider including a table of contents with links to different headings in your document.
 In github, each heading is given a URL by default, so you can link to that URL in the appropriate section of the Table of Contents for each heading.
-Do this in Markdown by wrapping the heading in [ ] and following with a parenthetical that includes the URL or header after # like [Reporting Bugs](#reporting-bugs).
+Do this in Markdown by wrapping the heading in [ ] and following with a parenthetical that includes the URL or header after # like [Reporting Bugs:Testers should deliver a buy description in a clear, structured format, making it easy for the developers to reproduce, understand, and fix the bug quickly.
+Table of contents:
+-Title
+-Bug severity and priority
+Description
+-Environment
+-Steps to reproduce
+- Expected result
+- (#reporting-bugs).
 <br><br>
 #### [Resources](#resources)
 <br>